MAffanG/MAffanG/README.md

 - Seeking out knowledge and applying it to grow a little every day
 - Making sure my curiosity never falls asleep 💤
 - Slowly connecting ideas between code, creativity, and clarity
+- Currently sharpening my problem-solving skills on [LeetCode](https://leetcode.com/u/Affan_Ghori) — one problem at a time 💻

 ---